-Term in connection with its use of the Services as contemplated herein, and under Section 2.5 below.
+Term in connection with its use of the Services as contemplated herein, and below.

 2.4 Wing Suite License.
 Subject to all terms of this Agreement, Flock grants Agency a limited, non-exclusive, non-transferable, non-sublicensable (except to the Authorized End Users), revocable right to use the Wing Suite software and interface.